 The role of the AIM compliance & corporate governance committee is to ensure that the Company has in place sufficient procedures, resources and controls to enable it to comply with the AIM Rules for Companies and ensure appropriate wider corporate governance.
 The AIM compliance & corporate governance committee is responsible for making recommendations to the Board and proactively liaising with the Company's Nominated Adviser on compliance with the AIM Rules for Companies and broader corporate governance issues.
 The AIM compliance & corporate governance & corporate governance & corporate governance and broader corporate governance issues.
-The AIM compliance & corporate governance committee also monitors the Company's procedures to approve any share dealings by directors or employees in accordance with the Company's share dealing code.
+The AIM compliance & corporate governance & corporate governance & corporate governance and broader corporate governance issues.
+The AIM compliance & corporate governance are also monitors the Company's procedures to approve any share dealings by directors or employees in accordance with the Company's share dealing code.
 The AIM compliance & corporate governance committee meets at least twice a year.

-During the year ended 31 December 2022 and as at the date of this report the members of the AIM compliance & corporate governance committee are Andrew Chubb (chair of the committee), Edward Bowie and David Pelham.
+During the year ended 31 December 2024 the members of the AIM compliance & corporate governance committee were Andrew Chubb (chair of the committee), Edward Bowie and David Pelham (resigned 13 January 2025).
+As at the date of this report the members of the AIM compliance & corporate governance committee are Andrew Chubb (chair of the committee), Edward Bowie and Adam Davidson (appointed 13 January 2025).